renecartaya/Graph-Theory/README.md

   4) Motorcycle driving
   5) Airplanes
   6) Ships

-Preventive and predictive maintenance planning.
+  7) Preventive and predictive maintenance planning

 This project is developed mainly on Python and aims to be enhanced using Machine Learning algorithms.